rackerlabs/docs-developer-blog/_posts/2019-04-11-What-are-Data-Lakes-and-Why-Should-You-Care.md

 categories:
     - AWS
     - Database
-metaTitle: "What are Data Lakes and Why Should You Care?"
+metaTitle: "What are Data Lakes, and why should you care?"
 metaDescription: "A look at Data Lakes as a source of future business value."
-ogTitle: "What are Data Lakes and Why Should You Care?"
+ogTitle: "What are Data Lakes, and why should you care?"
 ogDescription: "A look at Data Lakes as a source of future business value."
 ---
 In recent years, Data Lakes have moved from the technology boondocks to the prime beachfront real estate of the data sciences.
 Why is this happening, and why are they important?
-The short answer... there's value in there.
+The short answer ... there's value in there.

 <!-- more -->